About

 Steve has been one of the most active Washington journalists on social media with more than 350,000 followers on various platforms.

-Steve appears frequently on such networks and channels as the ABC (Australia), ABC World News Weekend, ABS-CBN News (Philippines), Arirang TV, BBC, Buckmaster Show (KVOI Tucson), CBC, the CBS Evening News, Channels TV (Nigeria), Citi FM (Ghana), CNN, Euronews, eNCA (South Africa), e.tv News (South Africa), Fox News, John Batchelor Show (WABC New York), KBS Radio (Korea), KNPR (Nevada Public Radio), Money FM 89.3 (Singapore), NBS (Uganda), Newzroom Afrika (South Africa), NewstalkZB (New Zealand), Radio New Zealand, RTHK Radio 3, tbs Efm (Seoul), Thai PBS World, Times Radio (UK), TRT World (Turkey), TVC News (Nigeria), TV Romania and numerous TV news channels in India, including CNBC TV18, CNN-News18, Doordarshan, India Ahead, India Today, NewsX, Republic TV, Times Now and World Is One News.
+Steve appears frequently on such networks and channels as the ABC (Australia), ABS-CBN News (Philippines), Arirang TV (South Korea), BBC, Buckmaster Show (KVOI Tucson), CBC, CBS, Channels TV (Nigeria), Citi FM (Ghana), CNN, Euronews, KBS Radio (Korea), Money FM 89.3 (Singapore), MSNBC, NBS (Uganda), Newzroom Afrika (South Africa), NewstalkZB (New Zealand), Radio New Zealand, RTHK Radio 3, tbs Efm (Seoul), Times Radio (UK), TRT World (Turkey), TVC News (Nigeria), TV Romania and numerous TV news channels in India, including CNBC TV18, CNN-News18, Doordarshan, India Ahead, India Today, NewsX, Republic TV, Times Now and World Is One News.
+He also was featured prominently in a 60 Minutes (CBS) segment about the silencing of the Voice of America.

 In addition to years of reporting for AP, including as the wire service's state broadcast editor in West Virginia, Steve's career has also included stints as a media executive in Asia, launching Discovery Channel and Animal Planet in Japan.
 He was an executive producer of the 2004 documentary The History of America's Secret Casinos.